 The Recover Last Session will open the

-that is saved into the Temporary Directory when you quit Blender under normal operation.
+that is saved into the Temporary Directory when you quit Blender under normal operation (see

-Note that files in your temporary directory may be deleted when you reboot your computer
+Blender Session).
+Note that files in your temporary directory may be deleted when you reboot

 The Recover Auto Save allows you to open the Auto Saved file.
 You will have to navigate to your Temporary Directory.
 The Auto Saved files are named using a random number and have a blend extension.